-As I highlighted in my last post, Truth in Housing Preparation: Electric Part 1, if you are getting ready to sell your house, you probably have some electric issues that should be taken care of prior to putting your house on the market.
+This is my second post on Truth in Housing electrical issues.
+As I highlighted earlier in Truth in Housing Preparation: Electric Part 1, if you are getting ready to sell your home, you probably have some electric issues that should be taken care of prior to putting your house on the market.
 Part 1 of this series covered a number of easy electrical fixes that you can take care of yourself.
 My focus here in Part 2 will be electrical issues that should be addressed by a licensed electrician.

 Broken or Damaged Outlets and Switches